 Testing the mixture for moisture/clay content.
 Make a cob ball (softball sized).
 If water is oozing out between your fingers you have too much water.
 Add clay or soil or straw.
 Once you have a well-formed cob ball, drop it from shoulder height.
 If it breaks apart, it’s too dry.
 If it oozes all over the place, it’s too wet.
 If it holds its shape and just slightly flattens, then it’s about right.

 7. Building the base for your hearth.
 So now that you’ve cobbed over your bottles, create a ring around the edge of the foundation (use cob or bricks or whatever).
 I used cob.
 Into this ring you will pour sand or more cob to set in the firebricks.
 In the 3rd edition of Kiko’s book, he indicated that he was starting to use cob instead of sand to set the firebricks.
 I used sand, because, well, we have so much of it!

-8. The next step would be to set your firebricks, but instead I have been working on applying a rough coat of cob/plaster to the foundation so that it looks more pleasing to mine eye.
+8. The next step would be to set your firebricks, but instead, I have been working on applying a rough coat of cob/plaster to the foundation so that it looks more pleasing to my eye.
 I set pieces of concrete rubble at the base to serve as a foundation for the cob (so the cob wasn’t just sitting on dirt/gravel.
 I don’t know that this was necessary, but I felt like a capillary break between soil and cob was a good idea.
 I will mortar river rocks to the base using an earthen mortar to hide the concrete pieces sticking out.
 It took me about 3 hours to plaster the base with Tree mixing all the cob for me.

 My next step was to build a sand mound on the firebrick using damp sand.
 This went fairly quickly, but took much more sand than I would have thought.
 I used over 5 buckets.